-- Correctable Error

-- $2. \ \mbox{When selecting O.182 Poisson:}$
+- Correctable Error - $2. \ When \ selecting \ O.182 \ Poisson:$ - a.

-- a.
 Insertion Mode is fixed to Rate.

-- Touch the Rate field to set the error insertion rate.
+Touch the Rate field to set the error insertion rate. - Touch the Rate field to set the error insertion ra - b.

-- b.
 Select the Exclude FAS.
 Selecting On inserts errors at any position excluding FAS when the rate is 2.0E-3 or larger.
-This settings avoids the occurrence of LOF by inserting errors into FAS.

-- 3. When selecting Uncorrectable Error or Correctable Error: - a.
+This settings avoids the occurrence of LOF by inserting errors into FAS. - 3.
+When selecting Uncorrectable Error or Correctable Error: - a.
 Touch the ${\bf Sub\text{-}row}$ field to set the sub-row. - b.
-Insertion Mode is fixed to Single.

-Touch the Error Insert icon.
+Insertion Mode is fixed to Single. - Touch the Error Insert icon.
 The error is inserted once by touching the icon.